 One other consideration, though, is that these are not "big

 fish" rods.
-So far, I've fished them for bluegills and little wild
+So far, I've fished them for bluegills, for little wild

-right), but my word what a fight.
-A big bluegill would give you a whale of a fight and even a modest bluegill puts a deep bend in the rod.
+trout and for "ultralight worming" (described below).
+The largest fish I've caught was a trout of about 11", but my word what a fight.
+A big bluegill gives you a whale of a fight and even a modest bluegill puts a deep bend in the rod.

 In trying to decide whether to carry these rods (and I ended up not getting very many) what tipped the balance in their favor was thinking of the anglers who never get to Alaska or Chile, and for that matter rarely if ever get to Montana or Colorado.
 Vacation time comes at a premium - and is usually a family vacation at that.
 Fishing is close to home, often for stocked trout - or maybe for panfish.
 However, fishing is important and they want to make the most of the fishing that is available.